rocco8620/FSTK/README-package.md

 *Fast Switch Time Keeper* - A Time Keeping desktop widget focused on tracking the time spent on (possibly interleaved) daily tasks.
 Written in Python and PyQT5/PySide2

-## Installaton, configuration and use
+## Installation, configuration and use

 1\.
-Create a virtualenv
+Create a virtual environ

 ~~~
 virtualenv env -p python3